Australia to list Hamas and US far-right group as terrorists

 The two Islamist groups, both active in the Syrian civil war, will be listed in April.

-Andrews had written to state governments to finalize the listing of Hamas as soon as possible.
+Andrews has written to state governments to finalize the listing of Hamas as soon as possible.

 “The views of Hamas and the violent extremist groups listed today are deeply disturbing, and there is no place in Australia for such views,” Andrews said.